IBM/cloudpakforapps-workshop/workshop/exercise-2/README.md

 }
 ```

 The Node.js Express stack installs the package dependencies into the containerized application.
 However it won't do this when the containerized application is already running.
-You must stop the current application by pressing `Ctrl-C` and then re-run `appsody run` to start it back up.
+You must stop the current application by entering `appsody stop` in a separate window, and then re-run `appsody run` to start it back up.

 Now copy the files from the `quote-frontend` directory in the cloned git repo to your Appsody project, for example: